numoonchld/numoonchld.github.io/_posts/2019-06-27-networking-foundations.md

 - the apache web-sever starts automatically after install
     - to restart: `sudo service apache2 restart`

-- go to `localhost:8080` on your local machine's browser and verify that the apache home page loads
+- go to `localhost:8080` on your local machine's browser
+    - verify the apache home page loads

 ##### further apache configurations: